Tom Fitton: Support for Breitbart News

-Voting rights
+Voting fraud

 Fitton said about voter fraud: "We have all heard about voter fraud and the attempts by liberal media organs like the New York Times and Ivory Tower academics to dismiss it as a nonexistent problem.
 But it is real, widespread, and substantial to the point that it can decide elections."
-Fitton has alleged that hundreds of thousands of undocumented immigrants voted in the 2018 midterm elections.
-There is no evidence of widespread voter fraud in California or Texas.
+Fitton has baselessly alleged that hundreds of thousands of undocumented immigrants voted in the 2018 midterm elections.
+Voting fraud is exceedingly rare.

 On February 3, 2020, the day of the Iowa caucuses in the Democratic presidential primary, Fitton suggested that voter fraud was afoot in Iowa by falsely claiming that "eight Iowa counties have more voter registrations than citizens old enough to register."
-Iowa's Secretary of State, Paul Pate, a member of the Republican Party, debunked Fitton's claim by linking to official voter registration data.
+Iowa's secretary of state, Paul Pate, a member of the Republican Party, debunked Fitton's claim by linking to official voter registration data.

 In a video recording released in October 2020, in the lead-up to the 2020 election, Fitton called on fellow conservative activists at a conference to come up with ways to prevent mail-in-ballots from being distributed to voters.

 At the Conservative Political Action Conference in February 2021, Fitton falsely claimed that on the day of the 2020 United States presidential election, "President Trump had the votes to win the presidency.
 These vote totals were changed because of unprecedented and extraordinary counting after election day".

+Fitton has been identified as unindicted co-conspirator #1 in the Georgia state indictment of Donald Trump and 18 other defendants for their attempts to overturn the 2020 presidential election.
+He is described in the indictment as having written a speech for Trump prior to the election in which Trump would falsely attribute his loss to voter fraud.